Information for Online Students

 - Online Learning FAQ

 If you registered for an online course by mistake or if you decide you are not prepared for online learning, select another course as soon as possible.
-If you need assistance with course selection, contact Advising and Counseling Services at 860-512-3320.
+If you need assistance with course selection, contact Guided Pathways Advising at 860-512-3320.

 How Online Learning Works